Sai Pallavi: Career progression and fluctuations (2017–2019)

-The year 2017 marked her debut in Telugu with Sekhar Kammula's Fidaa, in the role of Bhanumathi, a feisty village girl from Telangana.
-Her performance in the film is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.
-She went onto win her first Filmfare Award for Best Actress – Telugu.
-Then she starred in the 2017 Telugu action comedy film Middle Class Abbayi alongside Nani, the film was a critical and commercial success.
+The year 2017 marked her debut in Telugu cinema with Sekhar Kammula's romantic drama Fidaa, in the role of Bhanumathi, a feisty village girl from Telangana.
+To prepare for the film, she worked extensively with language coaches to master the unique dialect and cadence of the Telangana region, rendering her own lines seamlessly.
+Her performance in the film was highly acclaimed and was regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.
+She went on to win her first Filmfare Award for Best Actress – Telugu for her role.

+During this peak period, director Sandeep Reddy Vanga initially approached her to play the female lead, Preethi, in the romantic drama Arjun Reddy (2017) opposite Vijay Deverakonda.
+However, Pallavi declined the offer due to her discomfort with the film's highly intense theme, depictions of physical abuse, and extensive onscreen intimacy, leading the makers to eventually cast Shalini Pandey.
+Later that year, she starred in the action comedy film Middle Class Abbayi alongside Nani, which emerged as a major critical and commercial success.

-Her next project with director A. L. Vijay announced that he would be working on a film with her for Lyca Productions and that he would direct a script he had written "three and a half years ago".
-He had chosen to cast Sai Pallavi, after another project for Pramod Films, which would have been a Tamil remake of the Malayalam film Charlie (2015) with Madhavan, was suddenly shelved.
-After securing the actress's dates to shoot the film, Vijay finalised the technical crew to include his regular collaborators such as cinematographer Nirav Shah and editor Anthony.
-For Sai Pallavi, it became her first Tamil language film following a series of projects which she dropped out of, she was replaced in or was shelved.
-She had previously been cast and then replaced in Mani Ratnam's Kaatru Veliyidai (2017).
-She was initially considered for the lead role opposite Karthi, a doctor character, and even auditioned successfully.
-However, due to creative reasons reportedly the director wanting a slightly older actress for the part, she was not cast in the final film and eventually went to Aditi Rao Hydari.
-Then she opted out from Vijay Chander's Sketch (2017) before filming began.
-Likewise, earlier, her films Charlie and Rajiv Menon's Saravam Thaala Maayam were indefinitely postponed.
-Finally, it was Diya, which is a Tamil–Telugu bilingual film and had an average run at the box office.
+Her next project came when director A. L. Vijay announced that he would direct her in a script he had written "three and a half years ago" for Lyca Productions.
+He chose to cast Sai Pallavi after a planned Tamil remake of the Malayalam film Charlie (2015) with R. Madhavan was shelved.
+After securing her dates, Vijay finalized his technical crew, including cinematographer Nirav Shah and editor Anthony.
+This project, released as Diya, marked her official Tamil debut after she had previously stepped away from, been replaced in, or experienced the cancellation of several high-profile projects.
+Notably, she had been cast and successfully auditioned for a doctor's role in Mani Ratnam's Kaatru Veliyidai (2017) opposite Karthi, but was ultimately not cast because the director preferred a visually older actress, with the role subsequently going to Aditi Rao Hydari.
+She also opted out of Vijay Chander's Sketch (2017) before production, while her planned films Charlie and Rajiv Menon's Sarvam Thaala Mayam were indefinitely postponed.
+Diya, a Tamil–Telugu bilingual, ultimately had an average run at the box office.